pratyushojha04/fittab-updated/README.md

-# Fit abs - Fitness Tracking and Workout Analysis Application
+# Fittab - Fitness Tracking and Workout Analysis Application

 FitTab is a comprehensive web application built with Flask that helps users track their workouts, analyze exercise form using computer vision, and maintain their fitness journey.
 The application includes features like real-time pose detection, workout tracking, PDF report generation, and user profile management.